United States chemical weapons program: Chemical weapons disposal

-The primary remaining chemical weapon storage facilities in the U.S. are Pueblo Chemical Depot in Colorado and Blue Grass Army Depot in Kentucky.
-These two facilities hold 10.25% of the U.S. 1997 declared stockpile and destruction operations are under the Program Executive Office, Assembled Chemical Weapons Alternatives.
+The primary remaining chemical weapon storage facilities in the U.S. became Pueblo Chemical Depot in Colorado and Blue Grass Army Depot in Kentucky.
+These two facilities held 10.25% of the U.S. 1997 declared stockpile and destruction operations are under the Program Executive Office, Assembled Chemical Weapons Alternatives.
 Other non-stockpile agents (usually test kits) or old buried munitions are occasionally found and are sometimes destroyed in place.
 Pueblo and Blue Grass constructed plants to test novel methods of disposal.
 Chemical stockpile destruction in Colorado was initiated in March 2015 by the Explosive Destruction System located on the Pueblo Chemical Depot.
 The destruction facility for Pueblo began disposal operations in September 2016, while the destruction facility for Blue Grass began disposal operations in June 2019.
-Both Pueblo and Blue Grass are scheduled to complete by the Chemical Weapons Convention treaty commitment of Sept.
+Both Pueblo and Blue Grass were scheduled to complete by the Chemical Weapons Convention treaty commitment of Sept.
 30, 2023.
 U.S. Public Law mandates stockpile destruction by Dec.
 31, 2023.

 In 1988–1990, the destruction of munitions containing BZ, a non-lethal hallucinating agent occurred at Pine Bluff Chemical Activity in Arkansas.
 Hawthorne Army Depot in Nevada destroyed all M687 chemical artillery shells and 458 metric tons of binary precursor chemicals by July 1999.
 Operations were completed at Johnston Atoll Chemical Agent Disposal System, where all 640 metric tons of chemical agents were destroyed by 2000, as well as at Edgewood Chemical Activity in Maryland, with 1,472 metric tons of agents destroyed by February 2006.
 All DF and QL, chemical weapons precursors, were destroyed in 2006 at Pine Bluff.
 Newport Chemical Depot in Indiana began destruction operations in May, 2005 and completed operations on August 8, 2008, disposing of 1,152 tonnes of agents.
 Pine Bluff completed destruction of 3,850 tons of weapons on November 12, 2010.
 Anniston Chemical Activity in Alabama completed disposal on September 22, 2011.
 Umatilla Chemical Depot in Oregon finished disposal on October 25, 2011.
 Tooele Chemical Demilitarization Facility at Deseret Chemical Depot in Utah finished disposal on January 21, 2012.

+Blue Grass Army Depot in Kentucky finished disposal on July 7, 2023 marking the destruction of all chemical weapons stockpiles declared to the Organisation for the Prohibition of Chemical Weapons, the international body implementing the CWC.
+The final weapon to be destroyed was a sarin nerve agent-filled M55 rocket.
+The total cost for the program to destroy chemical weapons was over $40 billion.